-As one of only two winners of the Opera Foundation’s Curt Engelhorn Competition, lyric mezzo-soprano Abigail Levis joins the Deutsche Oper Berlin for the 2016/17 season in such roles as Mercedes in Carmen, the title role in Hirsch and Purcell’s Dido, and Tebaldo in Don Carlo.
+From Maine, mezzo-soprano Abigail Levis is enjoying a flourishing career on opera and concert stages from Berlin to Dallas.
+As one of only two winners of the Opera Foundation’s Curt Engelhorn Competition, lyric mezzo-soprano Abigail Levis joined the Deutsche Oper Berlin for the 2016/17 season in such roles as Mercedes in Carmen, the title role in Hirsch and Purcell’s Dido, and Tebaldo in Don Carlo.
 She returned to North America in December to sing Messiah with the Toronto Symphony Orchestra and Portland Baroque.
 As an alumna of the Utah Opera young artists program, where she debuted the role of Despina in Cosi fan tutte, Ms. Levis returned twice as a guest artist during the 2015/16 season in the title role of L’Enfant et les Sortilèges and Cherubino in Le nozze di Figaro.
 She returns to Utah Opera in the 2018 season for Orlofsky in Die Fledermaus.
-Other season highlights include a debut with Opera Philadelphia as Testo in Il combattimento di Tancredi e Clorinda and Third Memory in I Have No Stories To Tell You by composer Lembit Beecher and librettist Hannah Moscovitch.
+Other season highlights include a debut with San Francisco’s Philharmonia Baroque in Joseph and his Brethren, with Opera Philadelphia as Testo in Il combattimento di Tancredi e Clorinda and Third Memory in I Have No Stories To Tell You by composer Lembit Beecher and librettist Hannah Moscovitch.
 Ms. Levis will also make her debut with Dallas Opera appearing as Flora in La Traviata and for Opera Parallèle she sings Rose in Heggie’s At the Statue of Venus and Dinah in Bernstein’s Trouble in Tahiti.

 In the winter of 2016, Ms. Levis appeared at Lincoln Center with Steven Blier’s New York Festival of Song series and summered at the Lakes Area Music Festival as Hermia in A Midsummer Night’s Dream.
 In the fall of 2015, she was awarded first prize in the San Diego District Met auditions and spent a full season with the Domingo-Colborn-Stein Young Artist Program at Los Angeles Opera.
 She further appeared as Cherubino in Le nozze di Figaro for Wolf Trap Opera and sang the role of Sesto in a concert version of Giulio Cesare in Egitto with Symphonie Atlantique in The Netherlands.
 Named “Debut Artist of the Year” by the Joy in Singing Foundation, this exciting young artist was hailed by The New York Times for her “lithe-voiced” performance at the Morgan Library in “First Songs”, a showcase of world premieres with soprano Dawn Upshaw.
 The Boston Musical Intelligencer praised her “dramatic style” and “high level of technical ability” in Israel in Egypt with the Handel and Haydn Society at Symphony Hall.